Access King's is the staff disability inclusion network at King’s College London.

 Our Goals for 2019 – 2021

-We welcome any staff member at King’s.
+We welcome any staff member and Postgraduate Research student at King’s.
 We particularly value the contributions of those listed in ‘Our Network Voice’.
 We are keen to welcome staff regardless of whether you self-identify as disabled.
 We welcome allies who play an Important role in supporting people with disabilities or long-term / restrictive health conditions.

 We will never ask you to disclose your disability, health condition or caring responsibilities.
 The network’s Microsoft Teams site is a private group and, although there is a degree of visibility when you join this group, we request all members maintain a strict confidentiality about its membership and contents.
 We also appreciate that not all disabilities are visible or permanent.
 If you are unsure if the Network is for you, then please come along to our next meeting or get in touch with the Co-Chairs.